ValentinZhao/FlashBuy/README.md

 # FlashBuy
-Repository for flash buy ("miaosha" in Madarin) of eCommerce business exercise.
+Repository for flash buy ("miaosha" in Mandarin) of eCommerce business exercise.
+Ready to optimize afterwards.